Google reviews, Google logo

 Can I leave whenever I want?

 Yes.
 There is no minimum term, no exit fee, no termination charge, and no other disadvantage to leaving.
-Thirty days' written notice is all we ask.
+10 business days' written notice is all we ask.
 You can move to another provider, cash out, or transfer the assets to your own name.
 In the unlikely event you take this route, we assist with whichever path you choose.

 How do these fees compare to KiwiSaver?